comprna/SUPPA/README.md

 ```

-The *generateEvents* operation just uses the lines where the feature (column 3) is "exon".
+The *generateEvents* operation uses the lines where the feature (column 3) is "exon".
 It then reads the different transcripts and genes.
 For that purpose "gene_id" and "transcript_id" tags are required in the attributes field (column 9).
-This command also generates a GTF file with the calculated events and with a track header ready to be uploaded into the UCSC browser for visualization (see below).
+For local AS events, this command also generates a GTF file with the calculated events and with a track header ready to be uploaded into the UCSC browser for visualization (see below).

 ### **Command and options** ###